IBM/event-automation/_es_11.2/02-installing/06-installing.md

 - Moving existing Kafka clusters deployed with ZooKeeper to use KRaft, or the other way around, is not supported.
 - Upgrading your Apache Kafka or {{site.data.reuse.es_name}} operator version, or reverting either one to an earlier version is not supported.
 To do so, you delete the cluster, upgrade the operator, and deploy a new Kafka cluster.
 - The Topic Operator is not supported.
 The `spec.entityOperator.topicOperator` property must be removed from the Kafka custom resource.
+- SCRAM-SHA-512 authentication is not supported.
+If required, use TLS authentication for secure communication.
 - JBOD storage is not supported.
 You can use `type: jbod` for storage, but the JBOD array can contain only one disk.
 - ![Event Streams 11.2.3 icon]({{ 'images' | relative_url }}/11.2.3.svg "In Event Streams 11.2.3.")Geo-replication is not supported.